msoucy/msoucy.me/content/2013/08/metadata-aware-callbacks.md

 With these restrictions, I came up with the following:

 	:::c++
-	// Our message types are unchanged form the originals class GameOverMessage{};
+	// Our message types are unchanged from the originals class GameOverMessage{};

 	class PlayerStatusMessage